GfSE/SAF-Specification/README.md

 * Defining the System Boundary
   * identifcation of interaction partners and functional interfaces
-* Consolidating Functional Requirement(s):
+* Consolidating Functional Requirements:
   * formally specifying the requirements of the system behavior using a black box approach
 * Mastering functional dependency:
-  * detection and resolution of inconsistencies within the Functional Requirement(s) (known as feature interaction)
+  * detection and resolution of inconsistencies within the Functional Requirements (known as feature interaction)
 * Reducing functional complexity:
   * structuring the functionality from the System's point of view
 * Understanding functional interrelationship(s):
-  * collecting and analyzing the exchange between different (sub-)functionality(s)
+  * collecting and analyzing the exchange between different (sub-)functionalities

 ### Functional Domain Viewpoints